koladeafeez/ShopSRUS.Discount.Api/README.md

 3. run the command `update-database` using the package manager console to seed your database <br>

-7. navigate to the API using your favourite browser/other tools.
+7. navigate to the API using your favourite browser/tools.